The process of hypothesis testing begins with the arrival of a sample statistic

 indicating a change may have taken place.
 Action

-1) the marketing director needs to do something because average sales are going down
+1) The marketing director needs to do something because average sales seem

-2) the foreman needs to adjust something because parts may be too heavy to pass inspection
+2) A foreman needs to adjust something because parts may be too heavy and

-3) the auditor must test more accounts payable to prove the amount stated on the balance sheet
+3) Our auditor must test more individual accounts payables to prove the balance

 increase average sales, the foreman makes an adjustment, tests more parts, or shuts down the assembly

 line, the auditor samples another batch of payables, and the politician makes more speeches.